Drugs that Harm Vision

 - Steroids contribute to cataracts, glaucoma and macular degeneration.
 Steroids work by mimicking body's own hormones to fight inflammation and are often prescribed for such diseases as rheumatoid arthritis, Crohn's Disease, and lupus.
 Long term steroid use can contribute cataracts and increases in intraocular pressure in up to 50% of people who take daily doses of 10 to 15 milligrams of prednisone over a period of one to two years.
 Cataracts caused by steroids are very dense and can cause a rapid loss of vision.

-- Though not as common as the development of cataracts, another side effect of continued steroid treatment is increased intraocular pressure, which can lead to glaucoma.
+- Though not as common as the development of cataracts, another side effect of continued steroid treatment is increased intraocular pressure, which can lead to glaucoma and optic nerve damage.
 If one stops taking steroids regularly pressures will return to normal, but damage done by the elevated eye pressure will remain.
 Steroid use can cause an increase in blood sugar therefore leading to diabetes, which can then lead to diabetic retinopathy.
-If you must take steroids, be sure to take high doses of antioxidants such as alpha lipoic acid, lutein, vitamin C, and vitamin E, lutein to help prevent cataract formation.
+If you must take steroids, be sure to take high doses of antioxidants such as alpha lipoic acid, lutein, vitamin C, and vitamin E, lutein to help prevent these conditions.

 - Ethambutol and isoniazid, used for tuberculosis rarely lead to optic nerve degeneration.